remonechev/Biostasis-FrontEnd/README.md

 ## Before You Start:

 - Read our [contribution](https://github.com/tomorrowbiostasis/tomorrowbiostasis/blob/main/CONTRIBUTING.md) guidance to gain better understanding on how to be a part of the Biostasis development community.
-- Please make sure to visit the [Biostasis-Cloud-infrastructure](https://github.com/tomorrowbiostasis/Biostasis-Cloud-infrastructure) repositroy and create your own cloud and external services. **Otherwise, you won't be able to run the application properly (you need your own .env credentials).**
+- Please make sure to visit the [Biostasis-Cloud-infrastructure](https://github.com/tomorrowbiostasis/Biostasis-Cloud-infrastructure) repository and create your own cloud and external services. **Otherwise, you won't be able to run the application properly (you need your own .env credentials).**
 - If you want to participate in the development of the automated pulse system, you need to own a smart watch to be able to test your implementation or new feature.

 ## Introduction: